 • Net income generated by the property (revenue minus expenses)

-• Fannie Mae Apartment Loans offer loans of as little as $750,000, with 20% down.
+• Fannie Mae Apartment Loans offer loans of as little as $1 million with 20% down.
 Fannie Mae offers conventional loans and specialty loans, such as green financing or senior housing.

-• FHA apartment loans, aka HUD 223(f) loans, start at $2 million.
-They’re insured by the US Department of Housing and Urban Development (HUD), and they are available for the purchase of buildings with 5 or more units.
+• FHA Apartment Loans, aka HUD 223(f) loans, start at $2 million.
+They’re insured by the U.S. Department of Housing and Urban Development (HUD), and they are available for the purchase of buildings with five or more units.

 The Takeaway on Comparing Mortgage Options